brucemack/microlink/docs/el_supplement.md

 * The first token consists of three @ symbols.
 * The second token contains the total number of entries in the directory response.
-* Thereafter, a repeating series of tokens for each directory entry, discussed below.
+* Thereafter, a repeating series of four tokens for each directory entry, discussed below.

 Here is an example of the start of the response: